Mushroom Lentil Gravy

 This gravy is sure to elevate your plant-powered meal.
 Serve over mashed potatoes, Lentil Quinoa Stuffed Squash (pictured below), or your favorite dishes.
 Use this gravy year round in place of any traditional or store bought gravy.

 This gravy also makes a great cream of mushroom soup.
 Feel free to use this gravy in place of any recipe that calls for cream of mushroom soup—or add in some minced onions, mushrooms, lentils, fresh herbs, and make this its own delicious meal!
-The sky is the limit!
+As of Nov 2021, I am also working on a new mushroom stroganoff recipe that features this mushroom gravy- so watch out for that!

 A few recipe notes:

 - Miso paste is a healthier replacement for salt, so that’s why you’ll often see this used in my recipes.
-Feel free to omit.
+Feel free to omit in this recipe.

 - This recipe calls for cashews.
 You can omit these if you want, I like them for added creaminess to the gravy.
-For a nut-free option, feel free to use pumpkin seeds.
+For a nut-free option, swap in 2 tablespoons of tahini.

 - Feel free to swap in fresh herbs.
 My original recipe used all fresh herbs, but do to connivence I decided to use dried herbs in this recipe.
 I love using fresh herbs, but find that dried herbs are easier to store and have on hand.
 Originally I used: 1 Tablespoon minced garlic and 2 teaspoons fresh thyme.
 Feel free to adjust to taste.

 - Bring 1½ cups of water to a boil in a small space pan.
 Rinse the lentils well and then add the lentils to the boiling water.
 Reduce the heat.
-Cook the lentils until they are soft and the water has boiled off (about 20 minutes).
+Cook the lentils until they are soft (about 20 minutes).
+Drain off any extra water.

 - Wash and chop the veggies.
 In a large pan or sauce pan, add 1-2 tablespoons of water.
 Add in the onions and sauté until translucent.
 Continue adding 1-2 tablespoons of water as needed throughout the cooking process to keep the veggies from sticking.